christroutner/plugin-template-connextcms/README.md

 ### Backbone Models & Collections
 The Backbone Models and Collections used in ConnextCMS often mirror the KeystoneJS models.
-While the KeystoneJS models perist in a MongoDB database on the server, the Backbone Models and Collections exist in the memory space of the browser.
+While the KeystoneJS models persist in a MongoDB database on the server, the Backbone Models and Collections exist in the memory space of the browser.
 They sync with the server via KeystoneJS API calls.

 By storing data in Backbone Models and Collections, data can be managed more efficiently and API calls between the